Adam-Lechnos/windows-enforcer/README.md

 Except for 'widget-install.txt', items removed from the text files will result in their respective directory removal from `C:\Tools` only.
 You must still uninstall packages installed via an installer, hence, these methods, except for Winget, should only be used for simple executables.
 Winget uninstalls can be enforced by the aforementioned `winget-uninstall.txt` install management input file.

 ### Windows OS Enforcement
-The following Windows 10/11 Operating System settings are enforced
+The following Windows 10/11 Operating System settings are enforced.
+Explorer.exe will not be rebooted in favor of an uninterrupted end-user experience.
+Instead, settings will take effect on the next reboot.
 * Audit logging for `logon` and `logoff` events
 * Windows File Explorer - Enable viewable file extensions